Back to the FAQ

 What was "normal behavior" on that night?

-Anastasia's family considered this description to have been extremely inconsistent with her normal behavior from the very start, and Case once tried to justify his claim by telling the family via email that "Justin and Stasia argued a lot, but never as fiercely as they did that night".17
+Anastasia's family considered this description to have been extremely inconsistent with her normal behavior from the very start, and Case once tried to justify his claim by telling the family via email that "Justin and Stasia argued a lot, but never as fiercely as they did that night",20 in effect proposing that if it was unusual behavior, it was still believable.

-Byron Case's alibi relied strongly on the concept that Anastasia could be so upset as to take actions that were categorically at odds with her personality and previous known behavior.
-Case only attempted to redefine such actions as being "normal" for Anastasia.
+Case's alibi relied strongly on his assertion that Anastasia could become so upset as to take actions categorically at odds with her personality and previous known behavior.
+He only attempted to redefine such actions as being "normal" for Anastasia. when it became obvious that they were not "normal" actions for her in anyone else's perception.

 How believable was the alibi in and of itself?

-To believe Byron Case's alibi requires that we accept that Anastasia was murdered at Lincoln Cemetery by a complete stranger, a scenario of which has already been disposed.18 Forensic evidence19 makes it clear that Anastasia was not abducted, that she did not struggle with an assailant, and did not even try to shield herself from the fatal shot; along with other clues, and with the extreme unlikeliness of an assailant lying in wait at that time and place, such evidence renders this scenario exceptionally difficult if not outright impossible to believe.
+If we are to accept Case's alibi, we must also accept that Anastasia must have been murdered at Lincoln Cemetery by a complete stranger, a scenario of which was disposed of in another article.21 Forensic evidence22 makes it clear that Anastasia had not been abducted, that she did not struggle with an assailant, and did not even try to shield herself from the fatal shot; along with other clues, and with the extreme unlikeliness of an assailant lying in wait at that time and place, such evidence renders this scenario exceptionally difficult if not outright impossible to believe.23

-The jury did not find Byron Case's alibi believable.
+The jury did not find Case's alibi believable and convicted him of Murder in the First Degree.

 Top of page